Pehon1/CommunityInsurance/readme.md

 ### Possible Improvements

+#### DAO

 The current implementations allows any nominated admins to trigger (or end) claim events.
 A possible alternative would implement a DAO type voting system before key events (such as triggering of claim events) must be voted on by members before such events can be triggered.

+#### NFT for membership tracking

+Membership can be tracked using NFTs.
+Utilising ERC721's tokenId, admin can match NFT's tokenId to registered members.
+The advantage of using NFTs to track membership is that members are not tied to any single address.
+Should they choose, they can transfer the NFT over to a new wallet, thereby registering the new address as the new member's address.

+Implementing NFT for membership tracking would address the situation where any users loses control of their wallet.
+The ERC721 contract could potentially allow a DAO or Admin to force transfer the membership NFT without needing approval from a wallet.

+Member's details such as rank could also be tracked as meta data.
+Following the current consideration where only admin is allowed to change ranks of a member, a DAO or admin contract could make changes into an ERC721's metadata.

+Also technical advantages aside, having an NFT could simply be a cool proof of membership in a unique fraternity.

 ---